konigsoftware/gradle-wrapper-helper/README.md

 If the installation succeeds, you should see `gw install complete!` in the console.

+You will need to restart your terminal following installation before usage.

 You can feel free to delete the cloned repository after installation has completed, although re-installation will require re-cloning this repo.